ajfisch/few-shot-cp/README.md

 The important thing is to return the nonconformity scores.

+### Meta quantile predictors
-2. Train quantiles.
+Train quantile predictors.
 Train using nonconformity scores measure on K - 1 support labels (leave-out-one).
 One could also add encodings of inputs as well (like context augmentation in [adaptive risk minimization](https://arxiv.org/abs/2007.02931)).
 Train for 0.95/0.9/0.8/0.7/0.6 quantiles.

 Example API: